anamarijapapic/Library-Management-System/README.md

 - Send "Welcome" mail to user when his account is created
 - Send "Loan Started" mail to member when he borrows a book
-- Send "Loan Ended" mail to member he returns a book
+- Send "Loan Ended" mail to member when he returns a book

 ## Technologies